Mailu/Mailu/README.md

 request if you would like to join the effort.

  - [x] Import vmm configuration files and get a simple postfix/dovecot running with SQLite.
- - [ ] Add support for spamassassin.
+ - [x] Add support for spamassassin.
  - [ ] Add support for clamav.
+ - [ ] Learn from user-defined spam or ham.
  - [ ] Draft a Web administration UI.
  - [ ] Implement basic features from the free (as in beer) poste.io.
  - [ ] Start using on a couple production mail servers.